amd/ryzen-ai-documentation/docs/model_performance.rst

 2. IPU subgraph control (experimental)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Ryzen-AI software uses ``vaip_config.json`` file to configure the Vitis AI execution provider.
+Ryzen-AI software uses a ``vaip_config.json`` file to configure the Vitis AI execution provider.

-For CNN-based models, configuration ``dpu_subgraph_num`` can be used to reduce the number of IPU subgraph.
+For CNN-based models, configuration ``dpu_subgraph_num`` can be used to reduce the number of IPU subgraphs.
 This can help improve performance for complex models where the model can run slow due to a large number of IPU subgraphs.
-The user can determine the number of subgraph from the ``vaip_ep_report.json`` generated inside the cache directory.
+The user can determine the number of subgraphs from the ``vaip_ep_report.json`` generated inside the cache directory.
 This configuration can only be used as an experimental trial.

 .. code-block::